-Select all files and right-click of the selection.
+- Select all files and right-click on the selection.
 You’ll get the following warning.

-As theme packs are essentially CAB files, you can extract the contents using the expand.exe console tool.
-Here is the command-line you use to extract the complete contents of a theme pack file.
+As theme packs are CAB files, you can extract the contents using the expand.exe console tool.
+Here is the command line you use to extract the complete contents of a theme pack file.

 Open a Command Prompt window and type: